 - TUPPTUHavg: The average TUPPTUH value for every team that competed at any SCT.
 That is, this is a global average incorporating results from all SCTs, not just a single tournament.

-- DCT: A correction factor to TUPPTUH and BHPTUH for teams that played in combined fields on the wrong packet set.
-It is 0.9 for Division I teams that played on Division II questions and 1.11 for Division II teams that played on Division I questions.
+- DCT: A correction factor to TUPPTUH and BHPTUH for teams that played in combined fields on the wrong packet set).
+It is 0.8 for Division I teams that played on Division II questions and 1.25 for Division II teams that played on Division I questions.
+(It is 1.0 for teams that played the appropriate packet set.)

 - DCB: A correction factor to PPB for teams that played in combined fields on the wrong packet set.
-It is 0.7 for Division I teams that played on Division II questions and 1.43 for Division II teams that played on Division I questions.
+It is 0.67 for Division I teams that played on Division II questions and 1.5 for Division II teams that played on Division I questions.
+(It is 1.0 for teams that played on the appropriate packet set.)

 - Adjusted TUPPTUH: The team’s adjusted TUPPTUH, as if it were playing average teams on the proper questions.
 This equals the team’s TUPPTUH times its SOS times its DCT.